Xetibo/ReSet-Doc/sections/introduction.typ

 This project was created by first evaluating existing projects in
 @Analysisofexistingapplications and including techniques from literature in
 @UserInterfaceGuidelines.
 Further, technologies and potential solutions to implementations were evaluated in @ImplementationEvaluation.
-With this information, the implementation is documented starting at @Architecture.
-In the end, the solution is discussed in @Conclusion, and potential further improvements are mentioned in
+With this information, the resulting application is documented in @Results.
+In the end, the solution is discussed in @Conclusion, and potential further improvements are mentioned in @Outlook.
-@Outlook.